IELTS Speaking Sample 59

 Describe a sports match/competition that you watched and enjoyed.

 - where you watched it

-and explain why you enjoyed watching the match so much.
+and explain why you enjoyed watching the sports match/competition so much.

-Q. Do you do a lot of sport?
+Q. Do you do a lot of sports?

 Let’s talk about young people doing sports.

 Q. What sports do most young people in your country enjoy doing?
 [Why?]